181st Infantry Brigade (United States): Organization 2026

+The brigade's four training support battalions and logistical support battalion are Army Reserve formations.

 History

 World War I

 During World War I, the 181st Infantry Brigade was constituted 5 August 1917 in the National Army at Camp Lewis, Washington as a subordinate unit of the 91st Infantry Division.
 The Brigade was composed of 8,134 personnel organized in a Headquarters Detachment with 5 officers and 18 enlisted soldiers, the 361st and 362nd Infantry Regiments each with 3,755 officers and enlisted soldiers, and the 347th Machine Gun Battalion with 581 officers and enlisted soldiers.
 The 181st Infantry Brigade trained for 10 months at Camp Lewis prior to being deployed to France in August 1918 under the command of Brig.
 Gen. John McDonald.
 After the Meuse-Argonne Offensive and the liberation of France, the Brigade was sent to assist the British during the battle of Ypres-Lys until the signing of the Armistice on 11 November 1918, which ended World War I. After four months of peacekeeping operations in liberated Belgium, the Brigade returned to the United States and arrived at the port of New York on 2 April 1919 on the USS Orizaba.